Updated: Apr 7

 Additionally, Matthew has subjected his muscles to a higher mechanical tension.
 By training in this fashion, Matthew will be able to increase the load on a weekly basis and will most likely perform more work than Mark within 3 or 4 weeks from starting the program.

 Mentally this will also benefit you.
-We don't have it within us to attack set 4 or 5 with the same aggressiveness as set 1.
+We don't have it within us to attack set 4 or 5 with the same aggressiveness as in set 1.
 It takes years of training to develop that sort of mental strength.
 But knowing that we have only 1 or 2 sets to go through will give us the confidence to load that bar up and give it everything we've got (please always warm up properly and be safe).

 If you feel like you haven't progressed very much in your training it's probably time to try something new and go back to basics.
 Sometimes less is more.